foxbits/ytm-to-statsfm/README.md

       - See [4.
 Caveats / Troubleshooting](#4-caveats--troubleshooting) to understand how to reprocess errors
 5. At the end of this process you will have 1/2/3 json files that you can use for the next step

+#### 2.1.1 Music Videos Review

+In the previous step, if you did not choose to `--ignore-videos` and if you have music videos watched in your YTM (since you can listen to both songs and music videos on it), then there is a `*.videos.json` file generated which contains tracks which are music videos and might have wrong names (due to the fact that artists or uploaders use non-deterministic ways of naming their music videos, as opposed to standard song tracks from music streaming apps).

+This step facilitates two functions:
+- exporting a **CSV report** which contains, as rows, all the different (artist, track) combinations identified in the music videos list, with the following columns:
+  - **original_title**: the original video title as found in the YouTube Music listening history
+  - **original_channel**: the original channel name as found in the YouTube Music listening history
+  - **title**: title that the script tried to identify (by trying to "guess" it from the video title)
+  - **artist**: artist that the script tried to identify (by trying to "guess" it from the video title / channel name)
+  - **new_title**: here you can correct the actual song title if identified incorrectly (initially it will be the same as *title*)
+  - **new_artist**: here you can correct the actual song artist if identified incorrectly (initially it will be the same as *artist*)
+- importing the same **CSV report** with the `new_title` and `new_artist` columns reviewed by you for all rows

+How to use it:

+1. Run `python reporter-videos.py --file output\\<your-file>.videos.json --export --import`
+   - `--file` flag allows specifying the json file to process; this should be the `*.videos.json` file generated at previous step
+   - `--export` flag specifies to the script to execute the export step
+   - `--import` flag specifies to the script to execute the import step (if both are specified, first the export is done, then the script waits for user input, then the import is done);
+2. The script will generate a CSV file (`output\\<your-file>.validator.csv`) in the format described above and then it will wait for user input (RETURN key, do not press it!)
+3. The script will automatically open the CSV file for you; you have to review, for all rows, the `new_title` and `new_artist` columns.
+Also, if some rows are actually *playlists*-type videos, you can **delete** the respective row.
+You can actually delete *any* row and that entry will **not** be imported back.
+4. The user (you) must press the RETURN key in the script window once you filled in all rows; the script now will read back the CSV and validate the user's (your) choices
+   - make sure you have filled in the CSV correctly, otherwise there will be errors
+   - make sure that the json file and the csv file are in the same directory (if running the script manually or on custom files / directories)
+   - do not change the `artist` and `title` columns as the *matching* back with the original CSV is done based on them
+5. The script will generate a new file `output\\<your-file>.videos.validated.json`, which can be used as input in the next step

 ### 2.2 Data Conversion to Spotify listening history format